ubcecon/ai-workshop/README.md

 The final option is the most complex, but can be run locally on your hardware.

 * Before you get started, download and install: [RStudio](https://posit.co/downloads/), [R](https://cran.rstudio.com/), and [Python](https://www.python.org/downloads/).
-* Next, download and extract the workshop files at this link: <linktozip>
+* Next, download and extract the workshop files at this link: <https://github.com/ubcecon/ai-workshop/archive/refs/tags/0.5.zip>
 * Finally, open the `.qmd` version of your notebook, and run the install block.